 Papandreou's government has seen its majority reduced to just three seats in parliament and its approval ratings plummet amid harsh austerity measures that are sending the country into a fourth year of recession in 2012.

-There was no immediate reaction from leaders of eurozone countries, who struggled for months to overcome their differences before reaching the Oct.
-26 agreement — the second broad agreement reached in four months.
+There was no immediate reaction from European leaders, who struggled for months to overcome their differences before reaching the Oct.
+26 agreement.

-In Greece, opposition parties accused the government of calling the vote to save its teetering government, threatened by growing dissent from Socialist dissenters.
+But opposition parties in Greece accused the government of calling the vote to save its teetering government, threatened by growing dissent from Socialist dissenters.

 "The prime minister is trying to buy time," said Costas Gioulekas of the conservative New Democracy party said.
 "We want clear solutions.
 And a clear solution is obvious: Elections."